cnabio/cnab-spec/500-CNAB-dependencies.md

 ## Dependencies Metadata

-This specification introduces a `dependencies` object in the bundle.json that defines metadata necessary to specify a dependency.
+This specification introduces a `io.cnab.dependencies` custom extension in the bundle.json that defines metadata necessary to specify a dependency.

-The entry `dependencies` in the custom extension object, `custom`, is reserved and MUST only be used for this CNAB Dependencies Specification.
+The entry `io.cnab.dependencies` in the custom extension object, `custom`, is reserved and MUST only be used for this CNAB Dependencies Specification.

 ### sequence